SpaceSet competitions are set in a futuristic society where humanity has expanded into the

-technology extrapolated from today’s cutting edge, sub-contractors that specialise in off-world
+‘futuristic’ technology extrapolated from today’s cutting edge, sub-contractors that

 Private companies and contractors are then invited to respond to this RFP – researching the

-page business proposal.
+forty-page business proposal.
 The Society is then able to review competing proposals and

-SpaceSet competitions are all about students preparing one of these proposals: a response to a
+SpaceSet competitions are all about students preparing one of these proposals -- a response

-SpaceSet participants are no longer students – when they compete in SpaceSet, they become
+Participants are no longer students when they compete in SpaceSet; they become

 engineers, scientists, and executives in NorthDonning Heedwell, one of the most successful